Flow length and size distributions in campus Internet traffic: Methodology

 The solution to the above problem is to use bins of variable widths.
 For short and small flows, it is desirable to keep precise bins as they account for the vast majority of flows.
 However, precise bins are not essential for large flows.
 Therefore, logarithmic binning is the most appropriate scheme.
 Logarithmic binning can also significantly reduce size of histogram files.
 In our case it reduced the number of buckets to 44 thousand, which is a reduction by 95\%.
 Information loss introduced by it is negligible for the accuracy of fitted mixtures and CDF plots, however, it introduces distortion for PDF plots.
 Therefore, it must be appropriately compensated for during plotting.

 In the case of empirical PDF line plots, the best option is to first calculate the interpolated CDF, and second, to differentiate it in order to obtain the PDF line.
 Such an approach allows circumventing the distortion introduced by variable width binning.
 The problem appears with plots of PDF datapoints.
-As it can be seen in \autoref{normalization-example}, variable-width binning bumps up number of flows in bins wider than one.
+The \autoref{normalization-example} presents the plot of PDF of flows in function of flow length.
+Data points are values of each bin of histogram.
+The solid line presents the PDF calculated by differentiating the CDF inferred from the data points.
+It can be seen that log-binned data points (cyan color) for bins wider than one are placed above their actual positions.
+This is because the variable-width binning bumps up number of flows in those bins.
 The correct way to compensate that boost is to divide sums in each bucket by the distance to the next non-empty bucket.
 This normalization procedure is implemented in the \texttt{plot} module in our framework, which can be used for plotting histograms, as well as fitted mixtures.